croquet/croquet/historic/sdk/tutorials/2_6_events_pub_sub.md

 - _View-to-Model_ - The event is transmitted to the reflector and mirrored to all users.
 It will be handled during the next model simulation.

 Note that multiple models and views can subscribe to the same event.
-The controller will take care of routing the event to each subscriber using the appropriate route, meaning that a view subscriber and a model subscriber will receive the event at slightly different times.
+Croquet will take care of routing the event to each subscriber using the appropriate route, meaning that a view subscriber and a model subscriber will receive the event at slightly different times.

 ## Best practices